W.I.T.C.H.: Yen Press republication

-In 2017, Yen Press announced at the San Diego Comic-Con that they would be reprinting the comics as W.I.T.C.H.: The Graphic Novel with new translations and will be releasing new graphic novels in the series for every 4 months beginning with the first story arc of the comic book series on Halloween.
+In 2017, Yen Press announced at San Diego Comic-Con that they would be reprinting the comics as W.I.T.C.H.: The Graphic Novel with new translations and will be releasing new graphic novels in the series for every 4 months beginning with the first story arc of the comic book series on Halloween.
 Each volume contains 3 or 4 chapters of the original comic, plus a few pages of additional content from the original magazines such as character profiles, bedrooms and wardrobes, information on various locations in the series, and how-to-draws.
 The books were published by Disney Comics in JY imprint.
 The following volumes, with some chapter names changed from the original release, have been published or announced so far:

 Manga

-The comic was never published in Japan, and instead a manga based on the comic, with art by Haruko Iida (飯田晴子, Iida Haruko), was published by Kadokawa Publishing (角川書店, Kadokawa Shoten) in their monthly magazine Asuka Monthly (月刊あすか, Gekkan Asuka) and later collected in two Tankoban volumes, upon which the comic was canceled.
+The comic was never published in Japan, and instead a manga based on the comic, with art by Haruko Iida (飯田晴子, Iida Haruko), was published by Kadokawa Publishing (角川書店, Kadokawa Shoten) in their monthly magazine Asuka Monthly (月刊あすか, Gekkan Asuka) and later collected in two tankoban volumes, upon which the comic was canceled.
 The paperback volumes contained covers by Daisuke Ehara (江原大介, Ehara Daisuke).
 The two volumes were also published in Italy and Eastern Europe by the Italian Disney Manga.

+Indonesian version

+W.I.T.C.H. has also published in Indonesia by m&c!
+Publishing (PT Gramedia Majalah).
+It ran from June 2001 until December 2006.
+Including extra 30 pages, and also bonuses inside of magazine.